Big B's Backyard

 The Holy Land of Beef

-Central Texas, specifically the Hill Country, is the spiritual home of beef-centric BBQ.
-Influenced by the meat markets of Czech and German settlers, the tradition is built on a foundation of high-quality beef, simple seasonings, and the clean smoke of Post Oak.
+Central Texas is the spiritual home of beef BBQ.
+This area is influenced by the meat markets of Czech and German settlers.
+The tradition is built on a foundation of high-quality beef and simple seasonings.
+It’s all about the clean smoke of Post Oak.

 The Holy Trinity